 What Is It Really Like to Live in Dubai as an Expat?

-If you were thinking about moving to Dubai from UK in 1960 to explore the expat life in the Gulf, you would have been met with only a small fishing village.
+If you were thinking of moving to Dubai back in 1960 you would have been met with only a small fishing village.
 After just 50 years, Dubai now holds a population of over three million people, is a major international transport hub and centre of work and tourism, alongside holding the record for the world’s tallest man-made structure.

 A rapidly growing city, constructed around ambition, luxury and technology, set in the middle of the desert of the UAE.
 So what is it really like living in Dubai as an expat?